bloominstituteoftechnology/java-orders/README.md

   * multiple orders can use the same payment type and an order can have multiple payment types.
   * For example you can use both gift card and credit card to pay for an order.

-Using the provided seed data, the given endpoint will produce the stated output.
-Expand each endpoint to see its correct output.
+Using the provided seed data, a successful application will return the follow data based on the given endpoint.
+Expand the section of the endpoint to see the data that is returned.

 ### MVP